 For example, on September 21 and 23, Michael Omori Kirchner, business coach for creatives, will explain how to build a sustainable existence as a freelance photographer.
 Silke Güldner, mentor for photographers, will discuss dealing with usage rights on September 22.

 In addition, Dr. Jürgen Rink, editor in chief of c´t Fotografie magazine, will reveal how to attract attention to one’s images.
-And on September 24, Kristina Kobilke, author of the mitp publishing house, will demonstrate how success can be achieved on Instagram.
+Also, on September 24, Kristina Kobilke will demonstrate how success can be achieved on Instagram.
+Kobilke is author of the mitp publishing house.

 The Professional Stage will also present short lectures everyday on the subject of photography law.
-Renowned media attorneys Tim Hoesmann (CentralVerband), Daniel Kötz, Sebastian Deubelli and David Seiler will discuss image theft, law for photographers and image rights and social media.
+Renowned media attorneys Tim Hoesmann (CentralVerband), Daniel Kötz, Sebastian Deubelli and David Seiler will discuss image theft, law for photographers as well as image rights and social media.

 The Sales Gallery

 Following its successful premiere in 2014, the Sales Gallery will again be set up.
-Visitors can purchase high-quality photographic art from gallery owners and freelance photographers on the North Boulevard.
+Visitors can purchase high-quality photographic art from gallery owners as well as freelance photographers on the North Boulevard.

-In order to maintain the high standard established in 2014, a jury will view all of the photos planned for sale in advance.
+To maintain the high standard established in 2014, a jury will view the photos planned for sale in advance.
 The jury is comprised of representatives from the Photo Industry Association, photokina and Art Cologne. photokina.com